VirtualPregnancy/placenta-simulations/documentation/source/index.rst

 Welcome to our 'Virtual Pregnancy'
 ==================================

-Welcome to the Development and Reproductive Health team at Auckland Bioengineering Institute ('The  ABI Placenta Group').
+Welcome to the Pregnancy Modelling team at Auckland Bioengineering Institute ('The  ABI Placenta Group').

 About our Group
 ---------------

-The `ABI Placenta group` is a research group focusing developing computational models that contribute to a `Virtual Pregnancy`.
+The `Pregnancy Modelling Group` is a research group focusing developing computational models that contribute to a `Virtual Pregnancy`.
 It was established by Dr Alys Clark (Auckland Bioengineering Institute, University of Auckland) and Dr Joanna James (Faculty of Medical and Health Sciences, University of Auckland)